-Inventories are valued at last unit cost in accordance with the recommendations of the Food and Nutrition Service of the Department of Agriculture and are expensed as used.
+Inventories within the Food Service Fund are valued at last unit cost in accordance with the recommendations of the Food and Nutrition Service of the Department of Agriculture and are expensed as used.
 Food commodities donated by the federal government are valued at an estimated market value.
-Textbooks and instructional and custodial supplies are generally charged to expense upon acquisition.
+Within the General Fund, textbooks and instructional and custodial supplies are generally charged to expense upon acquisition.